-If somebody asks me which is my favourite city in the Netherlands, and believe me I have been to many of them as I live there, I will answer without any doubt – it is Den Bosch!
+If someone asks me which is my favourite city in the Netherlands, and believe me I have been to many of them as I live there, I will answer without any doubt – it is Den Bosch!
 What makes Den Bosch so special and why you should visit it?
 Find out here in this city guide.

 ‘s-Hertogenbosch (don’t even try to pronounce the name, better use the shortened version – Den Bosch), is a laid-back historical city in the south of the Netherlands, a capital of the province of North Brabant (Noord Brabant), famous for the joie de vivre, hospitality, carnival and good food.